-Geneticists uncover a trail of variants associated with kidney dysfunction, specifically among East Asian populationsDecember 21st, 2012 in Genetics /
+Geneticists uncover a trail of variants associated with kidney dysfunction, specifically among East Asian populationsDecember 21, 2012 in Medicine & Health / Genetics

 The past decade has seen a steady torrent of data linking human genetic variants associated with disease risk, and yet many important gaps remain.
 For example, many of these studies have focused primarily on Caucasian populations in North America and Europe.
 The resulting data may be less relevant to other ethnic groups that may have accumulated distinct subsets of risk factors over the millennia since our ancestors first parted ways in Africa.

 The Asian Genetic Epidemiology Network (AGEN) was formed to address this issue by identifying disease risk loci specific to Asian populations.
 A new study from AGEN-affiliated scientists has now identified 17 genomic sites that potentially predispose East Asian individuals to chronic kidney disease (CKD).
 CKD, which puts patients at risk of kidney failure and cardiovascular disease, encompasses a host of potential metabolic symptoms.
 Accordingly, project leaders Yukinori Okada and Toshihiro Tanaka of the RIKEN Center for Genomic Medicine designed their study to identify potential genetic variants linked with four different physiological manifestations of CKD.